Jofish Kaye: Professional career

 After graduating with his Ph.D, he joined Nokia Research in Palo Alto, California, in 2010, where he studied family use of video chat, and worked on using RFID to improve access to clean water supplies in Haiti.
 In 2012, he was elected vice president at large of ACM SIGCHI.
 In 2013 he joined Yahoo Labs, where he studied how people think about money, as well as data narratives, the stories people tell about data.
 He co-chaired the CHI Conference with Allison Druin in 2016.
 He then joined Mozilla as principal research scientist, where his team built Firefox Voice, an open source smart speaker that ran in the browser.
 He also ran the Mozilla Research Grant program, funding some 50 research projects over three years.
-In 2021, he joined anthem.ai, part of Anthem (company), as senior director of interaction design & artificial intelligence.In 2024, he joined Wells Fargo as a principal scientist within the Strategy, Design & Innovation organization.
+In 2020, he joined anthem.ai, part of Anthem (company), as Senior Director of Interaction Design & Artificial Intelligence.
+In 2023, he joined Wells Fargo as a principal scientist within the Strategy, Design & Innovation organization; in 2026, he moved to Inflection AI as Head of User Experience Research.

 Kaye has a strong interest in promoting diversity in tech, and has served on the ACM Diversity & Inclusion Council.